JakubSzark/szark-game-engine/README.md

 The newest and simplest version of the szark engine.
 Made with C++ and C#

 ## What is it?
-Szark Engine V2 is a sequel to my last version.
+Szark Engine V2 is a sequel to the last version.
-I focus on simplicity and no dependencies.
+I focus on simplicity and no package dependencies.
 The engine is made up of two parts: Core and Runtime.
 The Core is written in C++ and contains things GLFW, OpenGL, OpenAL, etc...
-The Runtime is made with C# and contains the meat of what a user will be interacting with to make their games.
+The Runtime is made with C# and contains the meat of what will be interacted with to make games.

 ## How to Install
-- Download latest release dll's
+- Make sure you have .NET 5.0 SDK Installed
-- Attach dll's to c# project
+- Download an Empty Project from the Releases Page

 ## Features
 - Drawing pixels in the window